Precipitated Withdrawal: Symptoms, Causes, and Treatment

 The symptoms of precipitated withdrawal are very similar to the usual opioid withdrawal symptoms, with the key difference between the two being intensity.

-Precipitated withdrawal happens suddenly and thus usually induces very intense, often painful symptoms, though this may depend on the severity of your opioid dependence.
+Precipitated withdrawal happens suddenly and thus usually induces very intense, often painful symptoms, though this may depend on the severity of the opioid dependence.

 Just like with regular opioid withdrawal, precipitated withdrawal symptoms typically feel like the complete opposite of the effects of opioids.
 For instance, while opioids tend to make people feel relaxed and euphoric, precipitated withdrawal often induces severe anxiety.